kajacx/LiquiSlimeBevy/README.md

 ## Customizable unit behaviour

-A core feature of the game is (or will be) the ability to program unit behaviour in Rust, and then load and the resulting code at runtime using WASM.
+A core feature of the game is (or will be) the ability to program unit behavior in Rust, and then load and the resulting code at runtime using WASM.

 Currently I am using a [custom fork](https://github.com/kajacx/fp-bindgen) of [fp-bindgen](https://github.com/fiberplane/fp-bindgen),